syntaxseed/templateseed/docs/template-masterpages.md

     );
 ```

 > **TIP:** When using caching with masterpages (or any kind of template inside a template), you must prevent the master page from being cached by passing true for `$preventCache` after the params array.
+Alternatively you can set a manual cache key name to prevent all pages from being cashed as if they are the masterpage.